 Android 4.1, Jelly Bean, has arrived, and we put it to the test.
 It came through with very robust HTML5 video support overall.
 The choice of Chrome as its default browser means near bug-free support and periodical updates.

 On the UX side, Android controls are generally more useful (for example, clicking on a poster image now starts the video) and there is smooth switching between windowed and fullscreen playback.
-Overall, we feel Jelly Bean brings Android’s <video> support on par with iOS.
+Overall, we feel Jelly Bean brings Android’s

 Unfortunately, Android 4.1 did drop support for Apple’s HTTP Live Streaming protocol, after having introduced it in version 3.0.
 Since Adobe Flash is also no longer supported, adaptive streaming on Android is a significant a problem.
 It remains to be seen how Google will approach this going forward.